Well, you’ve done it, you’re getting streams and now you’re earning money for your artistic endeavors online. But how does all this stuff work?

 Audio Technica ATH-M50x Professional – The Gig Go To

 Don’t let the bandwagon hype fool you, these headphones are definitely worth the respect.
 They gained notoriety online as a favorite of influencers.
+This doesn’t take them out of the running for DJing.
 These headphones are inexpensive and have a lot of features that make them outstanding for live gigs.
 Portable, durable, great sound and a little flashy are the best words to describe the Audio Technica ATH-M50x Professionals.

 These headphones are lightweight, using plastics over metal for the frame, but it does seem to be durable enough.
 They can fold up into a portable profile allowing for ease of transport.
 They’re quite comfortable for long use.